papivot/k8s-operations/Moving to Distroless.md

 * 16. ...
 17. Copy the relevant files/directory structure(s) from the `build-env` to the distroless image.
 * 18. Copy the pip packages from the `build-env` to the relevant folder in the distroless image.
 *  19. Optional - if using a non-standard site-package path (default is /usr/local/lib/python{version}/site-packages) set the `PYTHONPATH` env variable.
-* 20. By default, distroless onl
+* 20. By default, distroless has only 3 users -  `root`, `nonroot` and `nobody`.
+Since the image will be executed as a non root user, set the `USER` variable accordingly.
+* 21. Default home directory of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxMjY2MjgyMCwxODIxNjU5NzY1LDE4MD
+eyJoaXN0b3J5IjpbMjEwMjExOTYxNSwxODIxNjU5NzY1LDE4MD
 UxNTkyNDNdfQ==
 -->